AlexisVS/multipass-testing-module/README.md

 2.  _         : separator

-3.  v0_0_0    : v + version of the seeder : It's usefull because maybe you have model relationShip and you need to seed data before an another seeder.
+3.  v0_0_0    : v + version of the seeder or module what you want ( I preconise to follow module version ) : It's usefull because maybe you have model relationShip and you need to seed data before an another seeder.
 This versionning system allow you to do that.

 4.  _         : separator